iaiamomo/adaptive_planning/industrial_services/README.md

 ```

 ## Instructions
-Run the server representing a middleware exposing HTTP server and a websocket server:
+Run the server.
+It exposes an HTTP server and a websocket server:
 ```sh
 python app.py
 ```

-Run the services (which communicate with the server through websocket):
+Launch the actors (which communicate with the server through websocket):
 ```sh
 python launch_devices.py
 ```